 Accessibility of the system from any client application needs to be taken into consideration.
-For e.g accessibility through mobile devices, Windows, Mac, Linux etc. For the purpose of integration each software package needs to be tested.
-These various platforms can be standardized on a web-based user interface, which are accessible from any web browser from any web browser on virtually any PC or mobile device.
+For e.g accessibility through mobile devices, Windows, Mac, Linux, etc. For the purpose of integration, each software package needs to be tested.
+These various platforms can be standardized on a web-based user interface, which is accessible from any web browser on virtually any PC or mobile device.

 6. Is it a true, cloud-based solution?

-Food and Beverage manufactures are on a lookout for a cloud based system for the functionality they require for their systems to accommodate their needs.
-That would mean they wouldn’t have to give a production downtime to add a new functionality to employ a new version of software.
-A true software as a service (SaaS) solutions makes this deployment easier and affordable cost wise.
+Food and Beverage manufacturers are on a lookout for a cloud-based system for the functionality they require for their systems to accommodate their needs.
+That would mean they wouldn’t have to give a production downtime to add new functionality to employ a new version of the software.
+A true software as a service (SaaS) solutions makes this deployment easier and affordable cost-wise.
 SaaS solutions are a priced based subscription that you can budget as an operating expense.
 (OPEX).

 7. How does your system support safety and the Food Safety Modernization Act (FSMA)?

-FDA requires a traceability report within two hours of request.
+FDA requires a traceability report within two hours of the request.
 And this kind of readiness is only possible if your transactions are digital.
-Your ERP system should be designed to collect real time data and further on this data must be easily available whenever required.
+Your ERP system should be designed to collect real-time data and further on this data must be easily available whenever required.